DevelionUK/Portfolio/STEC/Activities/Lesson-5-6.md

 # Software Testing Essentials Certificate

-## Module 5 Lesson 2: The relationship between testing and quality
+## Module 5 Lesson 6: What makes it 'good'?
+How budget and use cases shape quality

 ### Activity (Reflection)